Davide64-dev/FEUP_ESOF_MoneyWatch/README.md

 1. As a smoker, I'd like to have a tracker that shows me how much I've saved since quitting smoking so that I'm even more motivated.

 2. As a user, I want to indicate how much money I've spent on a bad habit so that when I stop that habit, I can automatically see how much I've saved since then.

+### Feature 6

+1. As a user, I want to be able to add a budget in some category so that I can garantee I don't spend more money than usual

 ### Feature 7